HIP24/Masterarbeit/documentation/sigmatek/build_with_yocto.md

 To continue the build after an error, start bitbake with -k or –continue.
 ```
-bitbake salamander-image
+bitbake salamander-image -k
 ```
 This process can take up to several hours.
 So you better are not in a hurry.

-Afterwards you will find a .lbi-file in the deploy-subdir `~/Develop/jenkins/home/buildwithyocto/salamander/core2/build/tmp/deploy/images/sigmatek-core2/`
+Afterwards you will find a .lbi-file in the deploy-subdir `~/Develop/jenkins/home/buildwithyocto/salamander/core2/build/tmp/deploy/resources/images/sigmatek-core2/`

 Hopefully everything goes according to plan.
 If you encounter a build problem and you punch through it, please write some trouble shooting for this ;-)